English PolicyNorth Ealing Primary School

 RWI Phonics is also taught in KS2 to children who are new to English or have specific learning needs.

 During Key Stage 2 pupils read enthusiastically a range of materials and use their knowledge of words, sentences and texts to understand and respond to the meaning.
-They increase their ability to read generic propecia 5mg challenging and lengthy texts independently.
+They increase their ability to read challenging and lengthy texts independently.
 They reflect on the meaning of texts, analysing and discussing them with others.

-At this stage, children have opportunity to discuss various assessment foci in a supportive way delving in between the lines to gain further meaning, inference and deduction.
-Children are also taught to look for meaning beyond the literacy and make connections between different parts of texts.
+At this stage, children have the opportunity to discuss various assessment foci in a supportive way delving in between the lines to gain further meaning, inference and deduction.
+Children are also taught to look for meaning beyond literacy and make connections between different parts of texts.
 In Years 1 to 6, reading comprehension is included weekly within the English curriculum.

-As part of the English curriculum in Reception and key Stage One, each child takes part in at least one guided reading session each week outside of the English lesson, encouraging children to further develop their reading and comprehension skills.
+As part of the English curriculum in Reception and Key Stage One, each child takes part in at least one guided reading session each week outside of the English lesson, encouraging children to further develop their reading and comprehension skills.
 This is assessed against national guidelines allowing teachers to make accurate judgments regarding a child’s reading level.
 Children are grouped according to ability.

 At KS2 there are three guided reading sessions per week and children are grouped by ability.
 Once confident, they are encouraged to read as part of a ‘Reading Circle’.
-The ‘Reading Circle’ is designed to promote higher order questioning skills alongside a range of strategies for children to become better readers.
+The ‘Reading Circle’ is designed to promote higher-order questioning skills alongside a range of strategies for children to become better readers.
 Children adopt the role of a group supervisor, question master, word wizard or bridge builder and discuss their findings on a given text.

 Home / School Reading

 All children are encouraged to read and to be read to at home, recording what they have read in a reading diary.
 Guidance is sent home to support parents/carers with strategies to support shared reading at home.